boyter/boyter.org/content/posts/an-informal-survey-of-10-million-github-bitbucket-gitlab-projects.md

  - **124,382,152,510** blank lines identified
  - **145,519,192,581** comment lines identified
  - **71,884,867,919** complexity count according to scc rules
+ - **2** new bugs raised in scc

 It took about 5 weeks to download and run `scc` over all of the repositories collecting all of the data.
-It took just over 49 hours to crunch and process the results which was just over 1TB of JSON.
+It took just over 49 hours to crunch and process the results which was stored in just over 1 TB of JSON.

 ## Quicklinks